LucasAngeloni/JavaScript-First-Steps/readme.md

 **Version 1.0.0**

-Here are solved exercises for learning and practising the JavaScrip Programming Language
+Here are solved exercises for learning and practicing the JavaScrip Programming Language

 ## Licence & Copyright